-Translation of Text DocumentsA translation article by Corinne McKay entitled "9 Tips For Increasing Translation Quality While Decreasing Translation Cost"
+This article is by Corinne McKay and originally entitled “9 Tips For Increasing Translation Quality While Decreasing Translation Cost“.
+Her contact details can be found at the end of the article.

 1. CONDENSE AND CLARIFY